 We can say that the windfoil community is divided into two main types of foiling: the racers/freeracers -representing 52% of the windfoilers and the freestyle/freeriders – representing 48% of the community.

 Here comes the most exciting part.
-Many brands have entered the windfoil market over the past couple of years, however we realise that there are a few big brands dominating the market, and a long tail of smaller brands trying to push their way into the market as well».
+Many brands have entered the windfoil market over the past couple of years, however, we realize that there are a few big brands dominating the market and a long tail of smaller brands trying to push their way in.

 Third place is for Neilpryde (or F4) foils with 11% market shares.
 Those three brands are selling more than half of the windsurfing hydrofoils currently on the market.
 Note that some brands have a local competitive edge: Slingshot is by far market leader in the US, AFS and Zeeko are the most popular brands in France, but Lokefoil and Taaroa are well established as well.